kubernetes-sigs/descheduler/README.md

 We also would love to add more "official" maintainers, so show us what you can do!

 This repository uses the Kubernetes bots.
-See a full list of the commands [here][prow].
+See a full list of the commands [here](https://go.k8s.io/bot-commands).

 ### Communicating With Contributors